-We expect and train renters in Rappahannock County to remit rent on time.
+We expect and train tenants in Rappahannock County to remit rent on time.
 Nearly every renter we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very persistent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
-If the tenant pays during the grace period, there is no late fee charged to the renter.
+If the renter pays during the grace period, there is no late fee charged to the tenant.

-a good source for property owners in Rappahannock County
+a good reference for landlords in Rappahannock County

-- Before you move a tenant into your rental in Rappahannock County
+- Before you lease out your property in Rappahannock County

 - Collections and evictions